apache/spark/UPDATING.md

 #### Creating an Admin Account

-Once you updated configuration settings and generated new tables, you need to create an admin account with `airflow create_user` command.
+Once configuration settings have been updated and new tables have been generated, create an admin account with `airflow create_user` command.

 #### Using your new UI

-Run `airflow webserver` as usual to start the new UI.
-This will bring you to a log in page, enter the admin username and password that were just created.
+Run `airflow webserver` to start the new UI.
+This will bring up a log in page, enter the recently created admin username and password.

 There are five roles created for Airflow by default: Admin, User, Op, Viewer, and Public.
 To configure roles/permissions, go to the `Security` tab and click `List Roles` in the new UI.

 #### Breaking changes
 - Users created and stored in the old users table will not be migrated automatically.
-You will need to reconfigure with one of FAB's built-in authentication support.
+FAB's built-in authentication support must be reconfigured.
 - Airflow dag home page is now `/home` (instead of `/admin`).
 - All ModelViews in Flask-AppBuilder follow a different pattern from Flask-Admin.
 The `/admin` part of the url path will no longer exist.
 For example: `/admin/connection` becomes `/connection/list`, `/admin/connection/new` becomes `/connection/add`, `/admin/connection/edit` becomes `/connection/edit`, etc.
 - Due to security concerns, the new webserver will no longer support the features in the `Data Profiling` menu of old UI, including `Ad Hoc Query`, `Charts`, and `Known Events`.